Study smarter with Fiveable

 Which two battles best demonstrate how terrain neutralized Persian numerical superiority, and what specific geographic features made the difference?

-If an FRQ asked you to explain why Persia failed to conquer Greece, which three battles would you use and what distinct factor would each illustrate?
+If you had to explain why Persia failed to conquer Greece using three battles, which would you choose and what distinct factor would each illustrate?

 How do the battles of Salamis and Gaugamela both demonstrate the importance of leadership in ancient warfare, despite occurring in completely different contexts?